 Are there any investment opportunities with a rate of return higher than the mortgage rate?

-Bare in mind that comparing interest rate on the loan with investment returns can be misleading as mortgage rates are not simple interest.
+Bare in mind that comparing interest rate on the loan with investment returns can be misleading as mortgage rates are not calculated with simple interest.

 Don’t forget to include prepayment penalty fees which you might incurred.